By enrolling as a scholar at Nebraska, students have chosen to:

 - Meet with the conduct officer to share your perspective.

 - Submit documents and other relevant information.

-- Bring an advisor (attorney, parent, advocate, or other support person) to the meeting with the hearing officer.
+- Bring an adviser (attorney, parent, advocate, or other support person) to the meeting with the hearing officer.

-For a full list of rights please refer to the Student Code of Conduct Article IV section 2.5.
+For a full list of rights please refer to the Student Code of Conduct Section IV, C.

 - If the student is a danger to the safety of the campus community or university property.

 - Repeated violations of the Student Code of Conduct.